AdaCore/spark2014/docs/ug/en/getting_started.rst

  * does not generate counterexamples for failed proofs
  * has limited proof support for programs using modular arithmetic or floating-point arithmetic
+ * comes without a lemma library for more difficult proofs

 Note that GPS is not strictly required for |SPARK| as all the commands can be invoked from the command line, or from Eclipse using the GNATbench plug-in, but